Welcome to this article about the top 10 weirdest animals.

 8. Pangolin

-All known mammals lack the enormous protective keratin scales found on the skin of pangolins, the only other known animal with this trait.
+Pangolins are the only known mammals with these enormous protective keratin scales on their skin.
 Depending on the species, they may reside in burrows or hollow trees.
 In the night, pangolins hunt for termites and ants using their long tongues, which they use to catch prey.

-One to three offspring is often the result of a one-to-three-offspring mating ritual, which lasts for around two years.
+One to three offspring often result from mating, and the mating rituals can last for around two years.

 When a pangolin is a baby, it has soft scales that harden as it ages, giving it the impression of a plate-like appearance.
 These scales are very different from the scales of reptiles, which are made of keratin, which is the same material as human fingernails and tetrapod claws.